40 Watt Club

 The Athens Music History Tour

-Roam if you want to… Curated by the Athens Welcome Center and Flagpole Magazine, this comprehensive, self-guided walking tour highlights the vestiges of Athens’ many prior incarnations.
+Roam if you want to… Curated by the Athens Welcome Center, this comprehensive, self-guided walking tour highlights the vestiges of Athens’ many prior incarnations.
 This is, after all, a town that changes often.
-The tour will direct you to all of the 40 Watt Club’s former locations, the house where The B-52s played their first show, and the trifecta of R.E.M. holy sites: the Murmur trestle, the Steeple (what’s left of the church where they played their first gig) and Weaver D’s (restaurant that inspired the “Automatic for the People” album title).
+The tour will direct you to all of the 40 Watt Club’s former locations, the house where The B-52s played their first show, and the trifecta of R.E.M. holy sites: the Murmur trestle, the Steeple (what’s left of the church where they played their first gig), and Weaver D’s (restaurant that inspired the “Automatic for the People” album title).
 You’ll see modern Athens through a historic lens, and what’s more, you’ll be able to better understand locals who have a habit of using shuttered businesses as guideposts (i.e. if someone tells you to take a right at Tasty World and a left a Schoolkids Records, you’ll know where to go even though neither of those places are still around).
 If huffing it solo isn’t your thing, you can also book a guided tour through the Welcome Center.
 Download the map for free online.

 Orange Twin Conservation Community